IvoCarrao/managerAirportProject/README.md

-Small backend that for now only does the CRUD operation
+Small backend that for now only does the CRUD operations